quii/learn-go-with-tests/select.md

 What `select` lets you do is wait on _multiple_ channels.
 The first one to send a value "wins" and the code underneath the `case` is executed.

 We use `ping` in our `select` to set up two channels for each of our `URL`s.
 Whichever one writes to its channel first will have its code executed in the `select`, which results in its `URL` being returned (and being the winner).

+After these changes the intent behind our code is very clear and the implementation is actually simpler.

 ### Timeouts